herringtonj/google-stories-python/README.md

 This project automates the gathering of data from Google Stories using web scraping techniques, leveraging the power of Selenium for web automation and gspread for Google Sheets interaction.
 Designed with a PyQt5-based graphical user interface, it aims to simplify data acquisition and management processes for users.

 ## Key Features
 - **Automated Web Scraping:** Harness Selenium to scrape Google Stories efficiently.
+Utilizes Beautiful Soup to assist Selenium in parsing and extracting data, providing a powerful combination for web scraping.
 - **Google Sheets Integration:** Easily export and manage scraped data within Google Sheets using gspread.
 - **Graphical User Interface:** Utilize a PyQt5 GUI for straightforward project interaction.
+- **Threading for Enhanced Performance:** Implements threading to make the user interface more responsive and speed up task execution by performing web scraping operations in the background.
+This allows for parallel processing of multiple keywords, significantly improving the tool's efficiency.

 ## Prerequisites
 To run this project, you'll need: